What is a Magnetic Stripe Reader

-Magnetic stripes are widely used on many different IDs, giftcards, library cards and membership cards.
-These are very integral to many businesses today.
+Magnetic stripes are widely used on many different IDs, gift cards, library cards and membership cards.
+Despite their decreasing popularity as a symbology, magstripes are still integral to many businesses today.
 To better understand what a magnetic stripe reader is, you need to know about the magnetic stripe it is reading.

 What is a magnetic stripe?